mohimanb/bus-tracker/README.md

 Boston Transit Authority.

 ## How to Run:
-The app is run by pressing the "Show" button to display data from the MBTA.
+The app is run automatically and displays live public bus GPS data from the MBTA.

 ## RoadMap:
--Add Mini Bus Logos to display the motion
+-Add  Bus Stop Indicators to convey an idea of how far away a bus is from you.
 -Add a hover tool tip to give estimated ETA information

 ## Licensing